A Projection Operator-based Newton Method for the Trajectory Optimization of Closed Quantum Systems: Example: qubit state-to-state control

-To make things concrete, we set $\omega=1$ in the free Hamiltonian $H_0$ and control our system up to the finite time $T=5$.
-To completely define the optimal control problem we now have to specify $\vartheta(t)$.
+To completely define the optimal control problem, we now have to specify $\vartheta(t)$.
 For ease of comparison\footnote{Unfortunately, the optimal control problem featured in \cite{KrotovToolkit2019} is different from \cref{eq:qubit_ocp}.
 The Krotov method penalizes the control update, i.e. $\int (u_k(t)-u_{k-1}(t))^2dt$, to achieve convergence, whereas the Bolza-type cost functional \eqref{eq:ocp_original} penalizes the control effort, i.e. $\int u(t)^2dt$, as in \cite{DAlessandro2001,Grivopoulos2004}.
 See \cite[Chap.
 1]{bolzamayer_book} for further discussion on Bolza-type optimal control formulations.} with the benchmark in the Krotov Package, we assign the same input weight function featured in \cite{KrotovToolkit2019}, i.e.

 where $\epsilon=10^{-6}$ and